Manila High School (Intramuros): History

 Special Science Classes were held at the Victoria Annex; thus, it became the center of secondary science education in the city.
 In October 1963, Intramuros/Victoria Annex became the home of the first Manila Science High School.
 Arrangements were made to transfer the Manila Science High School at Padre Faura Street corner Taft Avenue (the former site of Araullo High School).

+On April 24, 1965, President Diosdado Macapagal issued Proclamation No. 392-A, giving the proposed Pamantasan ng Lungsod ng Maynila the lot occupied by the high school along General Luna Street.
+On February 26, 1967, the high school officially transferred back to Victoria Street.

 Architectural features

 MacArthur Annex

-The Division of City Schools leased fourteen (14) rooms at the FEATI University Building in July 1949 to accommodate first and second year classes, leaving the third and fourth year classes and all vocational and physical education classes at the Mehan compounds.
+The Division of City Schools leased fourteen (14) rooms at the FEATI University Building in Santa Cruz, near the MacArthur Bridge, in July 1949 to accommodate first and second year classes.
+This move left the third and fourth year classes and all vocational and physical education classes at the Mehan compounds.

 Victoria Annex

-The Intramuros annex was opened with the transferred Quonset Hut from the Mehan Garden.
+The Intramuros annex at the intersection of Victoria and Muralla Streets was opened with the transferred Quonset Hut from the Mehan Garden.
 Also, additional shop classrooms were established.
 On October 9, 1958, Victoria Annex, together with the MacArthur and Mehan Annexes, became the new Manila High School.
 The pilot science classes were located in this annex.

 National Radio School Annex

 In July 1953, the National Radio School Annex consisted of 11 rooms - necessary to accommodate the applicants to the first year classes.
-This annex was located at the National Radio School and Institute of Technology, along Ronquillo Street at Sales Street.
+This annex was located at the National Radio School and Institute of Technology, along Ronquillo and Sales Streets in Quiapo.
 It was leased for the academic subjects of first year classes.
 The home economics, vocational, and physical education classes were held at the main building at Mehan.
 However, the same premises were leased again when school opened in July 1956 with a record breaking enrollment of 5,990 students; thus, making the school retain its rank as the fourth largest public high school.

 Canonigo Annex

-On October 9, 1958, the Canonigo Annex became the present Roxas High School.
+On October 9, 1958, the Canonigo Annex became the present Manuel A. Roxas High School.
+It is located along the present-day Quirino Avenue Extension in Paco.

 Present condition

 On October 18, 2005, Ambeth Ocampo of the National Historical Institute issued a certification that Manila High School was officially established in 1906 under the tutelage of Dr. David P. Barrows, former Director of Education, and Charles H. Magee, former Acting-Superintendent of the City Schools of Manila.
 It officially started its operation on June 11, 1906, as decided by the Bureau of Education.
 In lieu of the certification, commemorative stamps were issued in celebration of its 100th anniversary.

-The site of the Manila High School is presently occupied by the Pamantasan ng Lungsod ng Maynila.
+The 1960s site of the Manila High School is presently occupied by the Pamantasan ng Lungsod ng Maynila.